Skip to main content

 Gradient Parts

-To improve performance, the color shifting of Gradient Parts will temporarily pause when the player is further than a set distance away from the DistancePivot part.
+To improve performance, the shifting of Gradient Parts will temporarily pause when the player is further than a set distance away from the DistancePivot part.

 Use Cases